apache/samza/docs/startup/preview/index.md

 Examples:
 {% highlight java %}

-// Sessionize a stream of page views, and count the number of page-views in a session for every user MessageStream<PageView> pageViews = … Supplier<Integer> initialValue = () -> 0
+// Sessionize a stream of page views, and count the number of page-views in a session for every user.
+MessageStream<PageView> pageViews = …
+Supplier<Integer> initialValue = () -> 0
 FoldLeftFunction<PageView, Integer> countAggregator = (pageView, oldCount) -> oldCount + 1;